-- Advances collaborative relationships and communication among individuals and organization dedicated to social justice.
+Advances collaborative relationships and communication among individuals and organizations dedicated to social justice.

 SLSC strives to be a leading learning organization, respected by peers and the community at large for researching and promoting “what works” in community corrections and other areas of social justice.

-- Social Responsibility: SLSC believes in acting ethically and effectively to address the needs of the community and its members as they pursue their mission.
+Social Responsibility: acting ethically and effectively to address the needs of the community and its members as we pursue our mission.
 SLSC promotes socially responsible conduct throughout the justice system.

-- Integrity: SLSC believes in acting with consistency, honesty, fairness and respect.
-They are accountable and their operations will be transparent and evaluated.
+Integrity: acting with consistency, honesty, fairness, and respect.
+We are accountable and our operations will be transparent and evaluated.

-- Vision: SLSC believes in the power of vision to inspire, encourage learning and creativity in realizing their mission.
-As leaders, they believe their vision will be rallying call for other to join out quest for safe communities.
-They work closely with their members, volunteers and partners to affect system-wide change.
+Vision: the power of vision to inspire, encourage learning and creativity in realizing our mission.
+As leaders, we believe our vision will be rallying call for others to join our quest for safe communities.
+We work closely with our members, volunteers, and partners to effect system-wide change.

-- Commitment: SLSC believes that action must be sustained by determined and enthusiastic dedication in order to achieve positive social change.
-Long-term commitment and an appreciation of their history are integral to their progress.
+Commitment: action must be sustained by determined and enthusiastic dedication in order to achieve positive social change.
+Long-term commitment and an appreciation of our history are integral to our progress.

-- Human Worth: SLSC believe in the inherent worth and potential of all individuals.
+Human Worth:the inherent worth and potential of all individuals.

 Building Safer Communities…

-In 1962, the first St. Leonard’s Half-way home opened its doors in Windsor to welcome men who had spent time behind bars and needed a secure haven to make a clean start.
-A practical and determined Anglican priest by the name of Thomas Neil Libby saw the need for a re-entry residence that would help the ex-convict navigate the passage from incarceration to freedom making it easier for himself and safer for the community.
-Libby was struck by the profound tragedy of the ex-offender.
-Soon after leaving prison most would backslide into their former ways and associations.
+In 1962, the first St. Leonard’s halfway house opened its doors in Windsor, Ontario to welcome men who had spent time behind bars and needed a secure haven to make a clean start.
+A practical and determined Anglican priest by the name of Thomas Neil Libby saw the need for a re-entry residence that would help ex-convicts navigate the passage from incarceration to freedom, making it easier for them and safer for the community.
+Libby was struck by the profound tragedy of the ex-offender; soon after leaving prison most would backslide into their former ways and associations.
 It was a time when as many as 80% of those completing prison terms found themselves once again standing in front of judges facing new charges.

 Libby saw prisons as ineffective, dehumanizing places of despair, often little more than graduate schools of crime.
 The so-called ‘correctional’ system undermined a person’s dignity and hope which inevitably led to more anger, frustration, and violence towards themselves or towards other cell-mates and society.
-Libby believed in the infinite worth of every human being as God’s creation worthy of forgiveness and acceptance.
+Libby believed in the infinite worth of every human being as God’s creation and that every person was worthy of forgiveness and acceptance.
 He was concerned with man’s growth as a human being and his dignity as a child of God.

 …And Creating Second Chances

-By 1967, the St. Leonard’s Society of Canada was founded to expand upon work begun in a halfway home in Windsor.
+By 1967, St. Leonard’s Society of Canada was founded to expand upon work begun in a halfway house in Windsor.
 In the Society’s archives are letters of support from prominent Canadians such as Lester B. Pearson, Eugene Whelan, John P. Robarts, and The Honourable Andy Scott, who has been the Solicitor General since June 1997 and continues his support and contributions to community corrections.
-Bruce J. S. Macdonald observed, ‘Your organization interests itself in providing that needed assistance and morale in a practical way at the time when it can do most good in rehabilitating the ex-prisoner and getting him back into the mainstream of self-respecting and usefully employed citizens.’
+Bruce J. S. Macdonald observed, “Your organization interests itself in providing that needed assistance and morale in a practical way at the time when it can do most good in rehabilitating the ex-prisoner and getting him back into the mainstream of self-respecting and usefully employed citizens.”

 From 1962 to Today

-St. Leonard’s gives people who have been in trouble with the law a place to live and an opportunity to remove the stigma of being an ex-con through guidance, counseling, and understanding.
-St. Leonard’s also advocates reforms to the social justice system to ensure that those leaving prison are not returning to the community less able to live crime free than when they left.
+St. Leonard’s gives people who have been in trouble with the law a place to live and an opportunity to remove the stigma of being convicted of a crime through guidance, counseling, and understanding.
+St. Leonard’s also advocates for reforms to the social justice system to ensure that those leaving prison are not returning to the community less able to live crime-free than when they left.